Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 Prune monkey grass in the spring before new growth begins.
 Not only will it make the plant look tidier, it will accommodate new growth.

 Use sterilized clippers for small clumps or a lawn mower (on its highest setting) for large areas of monkey grass.
-Cut blades down to about 3 inches high.
+Cut blades down to about three inches high.
 Using a lawnmower is not only quicker, but it will keep your monkey grass at a consistent height and make the area look cleaner.

 Remove cut foliage to limit disease and improve air circulation.